Ex-US Embassy staffer accused of drugging, molesting women worked in CIA, FBI urges victims to come forward

 In a plea agreement, Raymond admitted to having sex with two of the women depicted when both were unable to give their consent.
 He also admitted to touching the breasts, buttocks, and/or genitalia of other women who were passed out and couldn’t give consent.

 The FBI revealed Monday that Raymond had worked for some years for the Central Intelligence Agency (CIA).
+A person familiar with the matter said Raymond resigned from the CIA after the agency learned of the DOJ's criminal proceedings against him.

 Originally from California, Raymond resided in Washington, D.C., but traveled extensively for work and for leisure.
 He also lived in foreign countries, including Peru and Mexico, and spoke both Spanish and Mandarin Chinese.

 WISCONSIN TEACHER WHO SECRETLY VIDEOTAPED UNDRESSED STUDENTS GETS 12 YEARS IN JAIL